avc-adelaide/bellhoppe/ford.md

 ## Overview

-BELLHOP is a beam/ray tracing model for predicting acoustic pressure fields in ocean environments.
+BELLHOP is a beam/ray tracing model by Michael B. Porter (Heat, Light, and Sound Research, Inc.) for predicting acoustic pressure fields in ocean environments.
 The model accounts for:

 - Sound speed profiles (SSPs) varying with depth and range
 - Ocean boundaries (surface and seafloor) with complex reflection properties